-Should you need to be absent or expect to be late for any reason, you should ask your Head of Department in advance when possible.
-If this is not possible, please contact your Head of Department at the earliest opportunity.
+Should a member of staff need to be absent or expect to be late for any reason, they should ask their head of department and deputy head (or relevant line manager) in advance when possible.
+If this is not possible, they should contact their head of department and deputy head (or relevant line manager) at the earliest opportunity.